Supergoop

 Is Supergoop Cruelty-Free?

 🐰 Supergoop is a cruelty-free brand.
-None of Supergoop’s ingredients or products are tested on animals.
-Supergoop has met all the criteria in our Cruelty-Free Checklist and is included in our Cruelty-Free Directory.
+None of Supergoop’s ingredients or products are tested on animals anywhere in the world.

 • ✓ Supergoop confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.